khaors/geocompr/main.md

   set_names(new_names)
 ```

-It is important to note that the attribute data operations preserve the geometry of the simple features.
+It is important to note that attribute data operations preserve the geometry of the simple features.
-As mentioned at the outset of the chapter, however, it can be useful to remove the geometry.
+As mentioned at the outset of the chapter, it can be useful to remove the geometry.
 Do do this, you have to explicitly remove it because `sf` explicitly makes the geometry column sticky.
 This behavior ensures that data frame operations do not accidentally remove the geometry column.
 Hence, an approach such as `select(world, -geom)` will be unsuccessful instead use `st_set_geometry()`^[Note that